 Why is it dangerous?

 If there is anything digital, it can be copied and potentially get out of control, creating an ethical risk we must deal with as soon as possible.
-This risk includes social media data, emails, text messages, and everything on your phone, including your location data.
+This risk includes social media data, emails, text messages, and everything on your phone, including location data.
 BCI technology takes location data to the next level because the things you put on social media are meant to be at least somewhat public.

-Your thoughts largely are not, and should not be, publicly available.
+Your thoughts are largely not, and should not be, publicly available.
 If you cannot be alone in your thoughts, you are no longer alone.
 Autocratic governments use every chance they can to influence their citizens’ decisions through large-scale cybernetic blockades or conduct elaborate spying operations under the guise of national security.
 Criminals can exploit the ignorance and naivety of countless people to scam and rob them from across the world.
-Various threat actors pretend to be criminals, but they are just puppets of their government conducting cyber terrorism on its behalf.
+Various threat actors pretend to be criminals, but they are just puppets of their government conducting cyberterrorism on its behalf.
 Cybercrime is already quite scary without computers being able to poke into our minds, and now, if we are not careful, it can become even scarier.